 For updated information on how the Minnesota Veterans Homes are responding COVID-19 and the most up to date policies in place, please visit our COVID-19 Veterans Homes page

 Minnesota State Veterans Cemeteries

-For updated information on how the Minnesota State Veterans Cemeteries are responding COVID-19 and the most up to date policies in place, please visit our COVID-19 State Veterans Cemeteries page
+Minnesota State Veterans Cemeteries remain open for visitors seven days a week, from sunrise to sunset.
+Visitors should practice social distancing.
+For updated information on how the Minnesota State Veterans Cemeteries are responding COVID-19, as well as updated policies, please visit our COVID-19 State Veterans Cemeteries page

 Financial Assistance for Veterans